rutvikk99/synapse/demos/module4/README.md

 11. Execute the following in a new cell to compare the number of top preferred products to the top five preferred products per customer:

     ```python
-    %%pyspark
     print('before filter: ', topPreferredProducts.count(), ', after filter: ', top5Products.count())
     ```

     The output should be similar to `before filter:  997873 , after filter:  85020`.

-12. Finally, let's calculate the top five products overall, based on those that are both preferred by customers and purchased the most.
+12. Calculate the top five products overall, based on those that are both preferred by customers and purchased the most.
 To do this, execute the following in a new cell:

     ```python
-    %%pyspark

     top5ProductsOverall = (top5Products.select("ProductId","ItemsPurchasedLast12Months")
         .groupBy("ProductId")
         .agg( sum("ItemsPurchasedLast12Months").alias("Total") )